Experimental Multi-site Testbed for Advanced Control and Optimization of Hybrid Energy Systems: Introduction

 \section{Introduction}

-The global transition toward sustainable energy systems has accelerated the deployment of renewable generation.
-However, the inherent variability and uncertainty of renewable resources pose significant challenges to grid reliability, flexibility, and power quality~\cite{liang2016emerging}.
-Hybrid Energy Systems (HES) have emerged as a promising solution to address the growing global demand for reliable, efficient, and sustainable power~\cite{hassan2023review}.
+The global transition toward sustainable energy has accelerated renewable energy deployment.
+However, the inherent variability and uncertainty of these resources challenges grid reliability, flexibility, and power quality~\cite{liang2016emerging}.
+Hybrid Energy Systems (HES) have emerged as a promising solution to address the growing global demand for reliable, efficient, and sustainable power.
 HES integrate diverse energy resources, such as intermittent renewable sources like photovoltaic (PV) and wind generation, energy storage, and controllable loads including electrolyzers, electric vehicle (EV) charging stations, or data centers to enhance flexibility and reliability compared to standalone systems~\cite{nassar2025role}.
-This has driven the rapid expansion of HES installations in the United States as shown in Fig.~\ref{fig:US_HES}~\cite{Berkeley2025}.
+This has driven the rapid expansion of HES installations in the United States ~\cite{Berkeley2025}.

 Deploying HES at scale introduces new layers of operational and control complexity, including power converter interactions, energy and ramping constraints, coupled dynamics, and multi-timescale coordination~\cite{das2025research}.
-Most existing research is either limited to pairs of HES components (e.g., PV$ + X$) or relies on mathematical modeling and digital simulation.
-Consequently, these studies are primarily evaluated based on model accuracy, computational efficiency, and the convergence of numerical solvers.
-Furthermore, these models often fail to capture nonlinear switching effects, communication delays, hardware limits, and electromagnetic compatibility issues.
-Conversely, full-scale field testing is often infeasible due to cost, safety concerns, and complexity.
+Most existing research is either limited to pairs of HES components (e.g., PV$ + X$) or relies on mathematical modeling and simulation.
+Consequently, these studies are primarily evaluated based on model accuracy, computational efficiency, and numerical solvers.
+Furthermore, these models often fail to capture nonlinear switching effects, communication delays, and hardware limits.
+Conversely, full-scale field testing is often infeasible due to cost, safety issues, and complexity.
 This creates a validation gap, highlighting the need for intermediate methodologies combining hardware testing fidelity with laboratory controllability and safety~\cite{stanev2020real}.